Introduction to Benefits

 If you are unsure when you will reach state pension age, you can check this online.
 If you are approaching or have reached state pension age then you can no longer claim Disability living allowance or Personal independence payment (PIP), you need to make an attendance allowance application.

 Attendance Allowance is a weekly benefit that is paid to people that have reached the state pension age and it replaces Disability Living Allowance for this age group.
 It is to help people who have difficulty with bodily functions and need attention or who need supervision to avoid danger to themselves or others.
+Attendance Allowance is paid every week to help with the extra cost of living with a disability or illness.

 The Allowance component is paid to people who require either: